GabeScott/standard-works-vault/General Conference/2002 April - They Pray and They Go.md

 They traveled by train across the vast Australian continent, arriving at Sydney, where they joined other members also traveling to New Zealand.
 Brother Cummings and his family were among the first Australians to be baptized for the dead in the New Zealand temple.
 They were among the first ones to be endowed in the New Zealand temple from far-off Perth, Australia.
 They prayed, they prepared, and then they went.

 When the Cummings family returned to Perth, Brother Cummings obtained a new and better job.
-He was still serving as district president nine years later when it was my privilege to call him as the first president of the Perth Australia Stake.4 I think it significant that he is now the first president of the Perth Australia Temple.
+He was still serving as district president nine years later when it was my privilege to call him as the first president of the Perth Australia Stake.[^4] I think it significant that he is now the first president of the Perth Australia Temple.

-From the movie Shenandoah come the spoken words which inspire: “If we don’t try, we don’t do; and if we don’t do, then why are we here?”
+From the movie *Shenandoah* come the spoken words which inspire: “If we don’t try, we don’t do; and if we don’t do, then why are we here?”

 There are now more than 60,000 full-time missionaries serving the Lord throughout the world.
 Many of this vast throng are listening in tonight and viewing this priesthood session of general conference.
 They pray and then they go, trusting in the Lord concerning where they are sent and trusting in their mission president as to where they serve within their missions.
 Among the many revelations concerning their sacred callings are two passages which are favorites of mine.
 Both are from the Doctrine and Covenants.

 The first is from section 100.
 You will remember that Joseph Smith and Sidney Rigdon had been absent from their families for some time, and they were concerned about them.
-The Lord revealed unto them this assurance, which is comforting to missionaries throughout the Church: “Verily, thus saith the Lord unto you, my friends ... , your families are well; they are in mine hands, and I will do with them as seemeth me good; for in me there is all power.”5
+The Lord revealed unto them this assurance, which is comforting to missionaries throughout the Church: “Verily, thus saith the Lord unto you, my friends … , your families are well; they are in mine hands, and I will do with them as seemeth me good; for in me there is all power.”[^5]

 The second is from the 84th section of the Doctrine and Covenants: “Whoso receiveth you, there I will be also, for I will go before your face.
-I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up.”6
+I will be on your right hand and on your left, and my Spirit shall be in your hearts, and mine angels round about you, to bear you up.”[^6]

 Inspiring is the missionary service rendered by Walter Krause, who lives in Prenzlau, Germany.
 Brother Krause, whose dedication to the Lord is legendary, is now 92 years of age.
 As a patriarch, he has given more than a thousand patriarchal blessings to members living throughout many parts of Europe.